PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 The equations allow users to specify the inter-particle interactions expressed using certain conventions.
 We demonstrate the equations implemented here.

 The Listing~\ref{lst:equations} shows the three different equations that are instantiated in the \code{create_equations} method.
 The first is the \code{EOS}.
-On inspection of the code the equation takes two positional parameters called \code{dest, sources} which are as explained before.
+On inspection of the code, the equation takes two positional parameters called \code{dest, sources} which are as explained before.
 The other keyword arguments serve to set some constants that are used in the \code{initialize} method.
 The \code{initialize} method is called internally by PySPH for every particle of the corresponding \code{dest} particle array.
 For example, for the case where the \code{'fluid'} is the destination, this is called for each fluid particle and the index into this particle is passed by convention as \code{d_idx}.
 All method arguments prefixed with a \code{d_} are destination array properties.
 As can be seen in the two lines of the method, the pressure of the particles are being set based on the density of the fluid.

 The \code{ContinuityEquation} does not require any additional parameters.
 Its \code{initialize} method simply sets the density ``acceleration'' (or the right hand side of the continuity equation), \code{arho} property, to zero for each particle.
-The \code{loop} method is called internally by PySPH for each pair of neighbors for every destination particle and for every source array.
+The \code{loop} method is called internally by PySPH for all neighbors of each destination particle.
 Hence, in our case, all the fluid neighbors for each particle will be identified and for each neighbor, the method is called with \code{d_idx} being the destination index, and \code{s_idx} being the source index.
 All arguments prefixed with \code{s_} are source array properties.
 Thus \code{s_m} will be the fluid mass array when the source is a fluid and the solid mass array when the solid is the source.
 All the fluid neighbors are processed and then the solid neighbors are processed.
 The special arguments to the \code{loop} method are \code{DWIJ} and \code{VIJ}.
 These represent the kernel gradient and the difference between the destination and source particle velocities as two 3-vectors.
-These occur commonly in most SPH calculations that they are provided as a convenience.
-There are several other standard pre-defined values that are made available and fully documented in the PySPH documentation.
+These occur commonly in most SPH calculations that they are provided as a convenience when the equation requests them in the arguments.
+They are only computed when required by the user.
+There are several other standard pre-defined values that are made available when required and are fully documented in the PySPH documentation.

 The only major change in the \code{MomentumEquation} is the use of the \code{au, av, aw} properties that refer to the positional acceleration of the particles.
 These equations completely describe the inter-particle interactions and as can be seen are easy to write and do not require a large amount of programming.